 The SuperNote A5 is pleasant to use.
-The writing is a little less pleasant than on the reMarkable (which really did a big work on this aspect, notoriously on the reproduction of a “paper” feeling) but the stylus included breathes quality and is pleasant to use.
-On the software side, it is still a rather minimalist system (similar to what we find in the PocketBook and the reMarkable, as on the more basic e-readers: system based on GNU/Linux and developed in-house) but with several features: you can use the device to read documents in many formats, to take notes or make drawings, and it is possible to annotate your PDF documents; but it is also possible to view and reply to your emails!
+The “Heart of Metal” stylus breathes quality and is pleasant to use.
+On the software side, it is still a rather minimalist system (similar to what we find on the reMarkable, or on the more basic e-readers: system based on GNU/Linux and developed in-house) but with several features: you can use the device to read documents in many formats, to take notes or make drawings, and it is possible to annotate your PDF documents; but it is also possible to view and reply to your emails!

 We therefore find a minimalist approach allowing to stay centered and not to disperse (main problem with tablets for some users!) while having the possibility to work seriously with the device.
 We are thus far from an approach that could be described as too minimalist, adapted to note-taking but limited for all other uses – like the reMarkable 1 or the future reMarkable 2.
 In my opinion, there is here a good balance between a basic and light system and the possibility to really use one’s device in a versatile way, without the need to install any additional software.

 If the Onyx Boox Note 2 is a great eInk tablet, and that it is very versatile thanks to the choice to use Android, one can wonder how these tablets will evolve over time: the manufacturer has not provided updates to recent versions of android for its first e-readers, will these devices be updated over time?
-With Ratta and its eInk tablets /”SuperNote” e-readers, it seems likely that updates will be followed over the long term: the operating system is developed in-house, and the team is extremely responsive to user requests and feedback.
+With Ratta Supernote, it seems likely that updates will be followed over the long term: the operating system is developed in-house, and the team is extremely responsive to user requests and feedback.

 Bang for the buck vs competitors.

 The Ratta Supernote A5 can be found for 599 dollars (USD) without postage and custom fees, on the official Ratta website.
 It is currently not available at Amazon or major European merchants, which complicates the purchase.
 For this price, which we can consider to be around 650 euros with VAT and shipping, the Supernote A5 seems quite expensive to me.
 The Onyx Boox Note 2 can be found for just over 500 euros at Amazon or on eBay, with in both cases certain guarantees and the assurance of not having to pay customs fees.
-For 500 euros in France, this e-reader would clearly be interesting.
-For this price and the necessity to import it from China, it is more difficult to say, especially since the reMarkable 2 is available in pre-order for 400 euros and that one can find the reMarkable 1 at a very good price on eBay…
+For 500 euros in EU, this e-reader would clearly be interesting.
+For this price and the necessity to import it from China, it is more difficult to say.